fpcorso/data-blog/content/2021-10-30-passing-credentials-to-aws-lamda-using-parameter-store.md

 ## Adding a Value to Parameter Store

-To being, log into your AWS account.
+To begin, log into your AWS account.
 Once in your AWS console, you can either click on "Services" to go to "Management & Governance"->"Systems Manager" or use their search bar to search for System Manager.

 ![AWS console with focus on the top search bar with "systems manager" entered.]({static}/images/aws-systems-manager-search.png)